Carnival season officially begins, Monday, Jan. 6

 Some walking parades and streetcar-riding groups touch off Carnival revelry, which climaxes on Fat Tuesday — Feb.
 25 of this year.
 On Monday the Krewe of Joan of Arc walks through the French Quarter, where the streets are too narrow for floats to pass.
 And two groups — the Phunny Phorty Phellows and the Funky Uptown Krewe — ride streetcars along St. Charles Avenue.
 The Societé des Champs Elysée, which usually celebrates on a different streetcar line,must walk to its party because the partial collapse of the Hard Rock Hotel has closed that line.

-The city hasn’t said whether any major parade routes must change this year because of the hotel collapse on the edge of the city’s French Quarter.
+The city is still deciding exactly how major parade routes will change this year because of the hotel collapse on the edge of the city’s French Quarter.
 The krewes of Endymion, which will roll Feb.
 22, and Zulu, on Mardi Gras, might have to slightly alter their routes, said Arthur Hardy, who is putting out his 44th annual guide to the season’s parades.
 If it happens, he said, it won’t be a big deal: “People will say, ‘Hey, go with the flow.’”

 Carnival season always begins Jan.
 6, celebrated by many as Epiphany, the day the three wise men arrived to see the baby Jesus.
 Mardi Gras moves with Ash Wednesday and Easter.
 Carnival comes from the Latin words meaning “farewell to the flesh,” and Fat Tuesday was originally the day when all remaining meat and fat had to be eaten before Ash Wednesday ushered in Lenten fasts.